Sealing Painted Furniture for a High Traffic Surface is key in maintaining the life of the piece. I’ve shared a few examples with products.

 Interested in knowing more about Chalk paint and how to use it?

-As always, thanks for stopping by.
+As always, thanks for stopping by and good luck with your project.
 Let me know if you have questions or suggestions on other top coats!

 Lindsey**